 - Bob’s digital signature and public key are confirmed in sequence before they are verified.

-VERIFY is the variable that is written into the unlocking script.
-VERIFY is a Guard Clause and is also used for Flow Control.
-VERIFY can be added to the sequence of opcodes.
-This is an opcode used in the middle of a script in order to ensure that certain parameters are met throughout the sequence and not just the automatic verification that occurs at the end of a script.
+VERIFY is a variable that is written into the unlocking script.
+VERIFY is a Guard Clause and is also functions as Flow Control.
+One does not need to add VERIFY to the sequence of opcodes.
+This is an opcode in the middle of a script that works to ensure that certain parameters are met throughout the sequence. this is a safeguard so that the script does not just rely on the automatic verification that occurs at the end of a script.
 If the conditions are not verified, then the code will not continue to execute itself.
-So, if in the middle of a script the conditions are not met, the code will halt and stop running.
+So, if in the middle of a script the conditions are not met, then the code will halt and stop running.

-Say Alice wants to provide conditions under which Bob receives his Bitcoin, like another signature, this can be added to the sequence of opcodes.
+Say that Alice wants to provide conditions under which Bob receives his Bitcoin.
+The same way it is possible to add another signature to the script, verify can be added to the sequence of opcodes.

 All Bitcoin transactions are self-contained, so while the transaction itself is immutable, the ownership of transactions is malleable.
-This is because individual transactions do not depend on a global state of the blockchain, but are designed for ownership to be passed from one address to the next.
+This is because individual transactions do not depend on a global state of the blockchain.
+Transactions are designed so that ownership is passed from one address to the next.

 You might still be wondering: How is a cryptographic signature made?
 And how do Bitcoin miners approve transactions?

-Bitcoin’s script uses public keys and private keys that are cryptographically generated.
+Bitcoin’s script uses cryptographically generated public keys and private keys.
 This means that addresses are created using one-way mathematical functions.
-One-way mathematical functions make is so that the input is easily computed, but the inversion of the function is infeasible by virtue of its computational difficulty.
+One-way mathematical functions function that the input is easily computed, while the inversion of the function is infeasible by virtue of its computational difficulty.
 Basically, in order to solve for the original hash, one would have to use the random brute-force method, and this is extremely computationally slow and expensive.